openstack/openstack-manuals/doc/networking-guide/source/config-subnet-pools.rst

 specify :option:`--prefixlen` when creating a subnet.

 Do essentially the same thing for IPv6 and there are now two subnet pools.
-Regular tenants can see them. (the output is trimmed a bit for display)
+Regular projects can see them. (the output is trimmed a bit for display)

 .. code-block:: console